Pat Travers: Decline in popularity

 Travers has not been able to regain the level of commercial success he once had, despite a large and loyal fan base who call themselves "Hammer Heads".
 In 2001, Travers was part of the "Voices of Classic Rock" tour and had a minor hit with Leslie West from the band Mountain called "Rock Forever".
 In 2004, Travers started a project with veteran drummer Carmine Appice and started touring the U.S. Travers recorded cover tunes from bands such as Led Zeppelin, Montrose, Queen, and Trapeze under the album name P.T.
 Power Trio 2, and they toured Europe in November 2006.
 He has also performed with the band Scrap Metal.

 2008 to 2016 featured one of the longest/most consistent line-ups for the Pat Travers Band.
 Joining Travers was Kirk McKim (2006–2015; guitar/vocals), Sean Shannon (2008–2010; drums), followed by Sandy Gennaro (2010–2016), and Rodney O'Quinn (2007–2016; bass/vocals).
 The band released the album Fidelis in late 2009.
 In July 2013, they released Can Do via Frontiers Records, a major label based in Italy.
 Can Do was supported by PTB tours of the U.S., the UK, and Europe during the later half of 2013.
 In January 2015, Frontiers Records released Live at the Iridium NYC, recorded in February 2012.

 Pat Travers Band members

-Pat Thrall, Nicko McBrain, Clive Edwards, Mick Dyche, Tommy Aldridge, Peter "Mars" Cowling, Barry Dunaway, Jerry Riggs, Gunter Nezhoda, Carmine Appice, Michael Shrieve, Aynsley Dunbar, Kirk McKim, Sandy Gennaro, Rodney O'Quinn, Sean Shannon, Randy Lane, Frank McDaniel, David LaRue, Eric Fretas, and Rick Navarro are some of the noted musicians who have been members of the Pat Travers Band through the years.
+A number of prominent musicians have performed with the Pat Travers Band, including Pat Thrall, Nicko McBrain, Clive Edwards, Mick Dyche, Tommy Aldridge, Peter "Mars" Cowling, Barry Dunaway, Jerry Riggs, Gunter Nezhoda, Carmine Appice, Michael Shrieve, Aynsley Dunbar, and Sandy Gennaro.

 As of 2021, the band consists of Travers (guitars, vocals), Alex Petrosky (drums) and David Pastorius (bass).